 There are many options when it comes to hosting, and you have scoured all of them.
-You have finally narrowed your search down to cloud servers, but you notice there are still two different options to choose from: a Cloud Virtual Private Server (VPS) and a Cloud Dedicated Server.
+You have researched both managed and VPS hosting servers, deciding that a VPS is going to be best for your business.
+Upon making your decision, you notice that you have finally narrowed your search down to cloud servers, but you notice there are still two different options to choose from: a Cloud Virtual Private Server (VPS) and a Cloud Dedicated Server.

 - What's the difference?

 - What would be the best use case for either of the two?